Pragmatic B2B SaaS Design: The Listing Page

 Pagination

-Provides a general overview of the number of elements present
+Provides a clear overview of the total number of elements

 When not to use it ❌